 The Gray Market top

-"Gray," also called "import" and "direct import," is when a big camera store just emails the foreign manufacturer or some other source in some foreign country and orders a huge container load of gear shipped straight to them.
-The big camera store sells this themselves, and depending on the foreign exchange rate, can get us a screaming deal since the camera store obviously does not have to bear any of the costs of repairs, employees, advertising and having to support reasonably stable prices as exchange rates fluctuate that the legitimate US office does.
+"Gray," also called "import," "direct import" and even "USA Warrenty" is when someone just emails the foreign manufacturer or some other source in some foreign country and orders a huge container load of gear shipped straight to them.
+This someone or retail store sells this themselves, and depending on the foreign exchange rate, can get us a screaming deal since they don't have to bear any of the costs of repairs, employees, advertising and having to support reasonably stable prices as exchange rates fluctuate as the legitimate US office does.
 (More about exchange rates under "rebates," below.)

-Gray market is OK when the dealer identifies it as such, but criminal when shoddy retailers pass-off gray-market as USA to save themselves a few dollars, and cheat you out of product support and warranty service in the process.
+Gray market is OK when the dealer identifies it as such, but is fraudulent when hidden.
+It cheats you out of product support and warranty service in the process.
 Misrepresentation with felonious intent (profit motive) is called fraud, and if more than $400 is involved, it's a felony.

 Gray market product is exactly the same, although it may have a different model number or manuals included with it.
-For instance, Nikon calls cameras one thing in the USA and something else in the rest of the world, so you know any F80 or F65 you buy in the USA is gray market since the legitimate camera is called N80 or N65 in the USA.
+For instance, Nikon called cameras one thing in the USA and something else in the rest of the world back in the 1980s, so you know any F80 or F65 you buy in the USA is gray market since the legitimate camera is called N80 or N65 in the USA.
 Many Nikon USA lenses have the letters "US" as part of the serial number.
 The D1 cameras have little USA stickers inside the battery compartment.
 On other products like many manual focus lenses there is no way to tell unless Nikon looks up the serial number the hard way — and they usually don't know.